minnie-lin/Awesome-Physics-Cognition-based-Video-Generation/README.md

 🚀🚀🚀 This is a repository for organizing papers, codes, and other resources related to physics cognition-based video generation.
 This repo is being actively updated, please stay tuned!
 For more detailed information, please refer to our survey paper: [Exploring the Evolution of Physics Cognition in Video Generation: A Survey](https://arxiv.org/abs/2503.21765).

+If you find this repository useful, please consider giving us a star 🌟 and a [cite](https://arxiv.org/abs/2503.21765).

 ## ⚡ Contributing

 We welcome feedback, suggestions, and contributions that can help improve this survey and repository and make them valuable resources for the entire community.